leafo/tableshape/README.md

 #### Transforming

-A malformed table can be repaired to the expected shape by using the transformation operator and method.
+A malformed value can be repaired to the expected shape by using the transformation operator and method.
 The input value is cloned and modified before being returned.